-- Complete Form 433-F. Gather details about your income, assets, debts, and other personal finances before you start filling out the form.
+- Complete Form 433-F. Gather details about your income, assets, liabilities, and other personal finances before you start filling out the form.
 You need those details to fill out the form correctly.

 - Calculate your estimated monthly payments.
 With a financially verified installment agreement, you have to take your assets into account when making your payment proposal.
 To make those calculations easier, you may want to work with a tax professional such as a CPA or an Enrolled Agent.

 - Make copies of three months worth of financial data (bank records, paycheck stubs, income statements from your business etc) to include with Form 433-F.

 - Write a check or get a money order for the application fee.
 As of 2017, the fee is $225 or just $107 if you agree to make payments through direct debit.

 - Consider including the first month’s payment.
 This is not required, but it can help to show the IRS you are serious about repaying your back taxes.